Antonio J. Rivera

 Antonio advises US and foreign manufacturers, importers, and exporters on various international trade matters affecting their production and supply chains.
 He works to prepare clients for Customs audits, and with conducting import compliance assessments focusing on the client’s import requirements, including import preference programs, Buy American requirements, PGA requirements, and customs brokers responsibilities.
 Additionally, Antonio assists with advising clients on the implications from the NAFTA re-negotiations, Section 232 tariffs, and Section 301 tariffs, as well as counsels clients on other international trade matters, including export compliance.

-Earlier in her career, Antonio served as an attorney-advisor in the Office of Trade for US Customs and Border Protection (CBP).
+Earlier in his career, Antonio served as an attorney-advisor in the Office of Trade for US Customs and Border Protection (CBP).
 Antonio received his J.D. from the George Washington University Law School, and has bachelor of science degrees in Chemistry and Economics.
 Antonio is also fluent in Spanish.

 Prior to joining Arent Fox, Antonio worked for US Customs and Border Protection (CBP) as an attorney-advisor in the Office of Trade.
 During his time there, Antonio authored various rulings and decisions focusing on valuation issues, preferential treatment under NAFTA and all other trade programs, country of origin for marking and government procurement purposes, and matters concerning Chapter 98.
 He also conducted trainings, assisted during litigation before the Court of International Trade, advised government agencies, and provided technical assistance to foreign customs administrations, with regard to various customs and trade issues.
 While in law school, Antonio served as a law clerk for the Office of Inspector General of the Export Import-Bank of the United States, working on various matters concerning the False Claims Act and the Foreign Corrupt Practices Act.